On Primes of Ordinary and Hodge-Witt Reduction: Primes of ordinary reductions

+Our aim in this section is to prove the following theorem which was proved in \cite{joshi00a-arxiv-version}. \begin{theorem}[Joshi-Rajan] Let $X$ be a $K3$ surface or an abelian variety of dimension at least two defined over a number field $K$.
+Then there is a finite extension $L/K$ of number fields, such that \begin{enumerate} \item if $X$ is a $K3$-surface, then $X\times_K L$ has ordinary reduction at a set of primes of density one in $L$. \item if $X$ is an abelian variety, then there is set of primes $O$ of density one in $L$, such that the reduction of $X\times_{K}L$ at a prime $p\in O$ has $p$-rank at least two. \end{enumerate} \end{theorem}

-We note here that a proof of the result for a class of K3 surfaces was also given by Tankeev (see \cite{tankeev95}) under some what restrictive hypothesis.
-The question of primes of ordinary reduction for abelian varieties has also been treated recently by R.~Noot (see \cite{noot95}), R.~Pink (see \cite{pink98}) and more recently A.~Vasiu (see \cite{vasiu00}) has studied the question for a wider class of varieties.
-The approach adopted by these authors is through the study of Mumford-Tate groups.
+\brem\ \benumlab \item Note that the set of primes given by \Cref{th:positive-density} is of density one in the set of primes of $L$, but the set of primes $K$ lying below these primes of $L$ is of positive density in the set of primes of $K$.
+This should not cause any confusion--common understanding of \Cref{serre} usually refers to density of the set of primes of $K$. \item The proof closely follows the method of \cite[page 372]{ogus82}. \item We note here that a proof of the result for a class of K3 surfaces was also given in \cite{tankeev95} under somewhat restrictive hypothesis.
+The question of primes of ordinary reduction for abelian varieties has also been treated by \cite{noot95}, \cite{pink98}; and more \cite{vasiu00} has studied the question for a wider class of varieties.
+The approach adopted by these authors is through the study of Mumford-Tate groups. \item In \cite{bogomolov09}, \Cref{th:positive-density}{\bf(1)} (K3 surface case) was also independently established by a different method. \eenum \erem

-Let $\O_K$ be the ring of integers of $K$; for a finite place $v$ of $K$ lying above a rational prime $p$, let $\O_{v}$ be the completion of $\O_K$ with respect to $v$ and let $k_v$ be the residue field at $v$ of cardinality $q_v=p^{c_v}$.
-Assume that $v$ is a place of good reduction for $X$ as above and write $X_v$ for the reduction of $X$ at $v$.
+Until the end of this section, the following conventions will be in force unless stated otherwise: let $K$ be a number field, and let $X$ denote either an abelian variety or a $K3$ surface defined over $K$.
+Let $\O_K$ be the ring of integers of $K$; for a prime $\wp$ of $\O_K$ lying above a rational prime $p$, $K_\wp$ be the completion of $K$ at $\wp$.
+For notational simplicity, let $\O_{\wp}=\O_{K_\wp}$ and let $k_{\wp}$ be the residue field of $\wp$ and let $q_\wp=p^{c_\wp}$ be the cardinality of $k_\wp$.
+Let $W(k_\wp)$ denote the ring of Witt vectors of $k_\wp$.
+Fix a model $\mathcal{X}\to\Spec(\O_K)$ as in \Cref{ss:models}.
+Assume that $\wp$ is a place of good reduction for $X$ as above and write $X_\wp$ for the reduction of $X$ at $\wp$.
 We recall here the following facts: